oshaughnessy/cdk-sam-lambda-rest/README.md

     make request

-Check the code with pylint, ensuring it's valid pylint and doesn't have too many warnings:
+Check the code with pylint, ensuring it's valid Python3 and doesn't have too many warnings:

     make lint